Aerobic Exercise (cont.)

 There's some good news for people undergoing cancer treatment.
 In one study, aerobic exercise performed five days per week for 30-35 minutes for six weeks at 80% of maximal heart rate reduced fatigue in women being treated for cancer.
 In another study, 10 weeks of aerobic exercise at 60% of maximum heart rate for 30-40 minutes, four days per week, reduced depression and anxiety in female cancer patients.
 Aerobic exercise isn't a panacea when it comes to cancer, but evidence suggests that it certainly can help.

 Osteoporosis is a disease characterized by low bone density, which can lead to an increased risk of fracture.
-According to the National Osteoporosis Foundation, osteoporosis is responsible for more than 2 million fractures annually, including over 300,000 hip fractures, 700,000 vertebral fractures, 250,000 wrist fractures, and 300,000 fractures at other sites.
 The good news is that exercise may increase bone density or at least slow the rate of decrease in both men and women.
 It may not work for everyone, and the precise amount and type of exercise necessary to accrue benefits is unknown, but there is evidence that it can help.
 In children there is good news, too.
 It seems that active children have greater bone density than sedentary children and that this may help prevent fractures later in life.

 Most of us who exercise regularly understand that exercise can elevate our mood.
 There have been a number of studies investigating the effects of exercise on depression.
 In one of the most recent studies, it was shown that three to five days per week for 12 weeks of biking or treadmill for approximately 30 minutes per workout reduced scores on a depression questionnaire by 47%.
 It's not a substitute for therapy in a depression that causes someone to be unable to function (in which case medication and/or psychotherapy may be necessary), but for milder forms of depression, the evidence is persuasive that it can help.